Limestone Coast region

 |Limestone Coast region - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Limestone Coast region in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Limestone Coast region in 2016 shows the three most popular occupations were:

 - Managers (5,037 local workers or 17.7%)